Skip to main content

 Archaeology museum

-The world's largest collection of pre-Civil War artifacts, excavated from a steamboat that sank in 1856 and found buried in a Kansas cornfield in 1988 — an offbeat, fascinating find that Atlas Obscura types rate among their best US museum discoveries.
+The world's largest collection of pre-Civil War artifacts.
+Excavated from a steamboat that sank in 1856 and was found buried in a Kansas cornfield in 1988.
+Atlas Obscura types rate it among their best US museum discoveries.

 Monthly arts walk